jack898/dunkinScout/README.md

 [Charles Proxy](https://www.charlesproxy.com/): Hosted proxy to log API requests.

+[PyInstaller](https://pyinstaller.org/en/stable/): Used to make 'no python' executable version.

 [Dunkin'](https://www.dunkindonuts.com/en): Last but not least...
 I'll admit, as a non-New Englander, I didn't understand the hype.
 But I've been indoctrinated.
 Even as a "coffee snob", there is a place for Dunkin when you want a sweeter drink from a shop that isn't $10.